 Take our guided tours of Ancient Rome and the Colosseum for instance — visiting an archaeological area with a guide is a wonderful way to learn about an ancient civilization.
 Exploring the huge area of the Roman Forum without a guide would mean staring at a meaningless plethora of columns, ruins of temples and arches.
 A great guide makes the past of Rome — and its ancient city — simply come to life; a bad one makes you want to sleep.

 However beautiful in itself (and it truly is!), walking through the Imperial Forum would only be a good set for a picture to bring back home, but you would end up knowing — we say experiencing — absolutely nothing about what you see — or don’t see, if you don’t know where to look at.
 But now take Virtual Reality technology and a great guide and put them together!
 It is an explosive combo.
 It really is.
 This is where reality meets imagination, where virtual space overlaps with the real one.
 These two dimensions complete each other and together create a perfect situation, where you can learn, admire, enjoy, experience, stand in awe.

 You know what is the most common reaction we see when a guest first put his/her 3D glasses on?
-Just a: Oh!
+Just, wow!

 Imagine walking on the top of the Capitoline Hill and seeing the view exactly as it appeared to Roman emperors 2000+ years ago!
 Figure yourself crossing the Imperial Forum and be able to observe brand new temples and buildings and arches standing up in all their mighty.
-You would even be able to see buildings that don’t exist anymore, like the Basilica Ulpia inside the Trajan’s Forum, or the magnificent Temple of Pacis (which no other company in Rome offers), all reconstructed with the help of historians and archaeologists.
+You would even be able to see buildings that don’t exist anymore, like the Basilica Ulpia inside the Trajan’s Forum, or the magnificent Temple of Pacis and the Basilica of Maxentius (which no other company in Rome offers), all reconstructed with the help of historians and archaeologists.
 Imagine, you walk around and explore the ancient Rome exactly as it was, and the suiting voice of your tour guide telling you where you are, what you are seeing, what to look for in your new world.